Prenatal nutrition: An Intersectional Evaluation

 As more research has been generated to determine the importance of prenatal health and nutrition, scientists have begun connecting these biological concepts to social ecosystems around the globe.

-Adequate prenatal nutrition is only possible if pregnant people have access to healthy and affordable food options, as well as the education to implement a sufficient diet.
+Adequate prenatal nutrition is only possible if pregnant women have access to healthy and affordable food options, as well as the education to implement a sufficient diet.
 In many low-income countries, women often face challenges in meeting the increased micronutrient demands associated with pregnancy, largely due to persistent dietary inadequacies.
 Compounding this issue, the financial and logistical barriers to assessing biochemical indicators of individual micronutrients have resulted in limited population-level data on deficiencies during pregnancy.
 This gap in knowledge has been termed 'hidden hunger,' reflecting both the unrecognized scale of the problem and its potential consequences.

 This lack of data is not unique to lower income communities, but is also evident in high-income countries.
 However, the available information shows that clinical micronutrient deficiencies during pregnancy are relatively uncommon in high-income countries.
 This disparity is often linked to factors such as consistent dietary diversity, access to nutritional counseling during pregnancy, the availability of fortified foods, and the routine use of antenatal micronutrient supplements.

 The in utero environment is affected by more than just prenatal nutrition, rather, it depends on the overall health of the mother.
 Health is defined by a wide range physiological and genetic conditions, and some scientists claim these too are not immune to the impacts of social inequities.
 While race is widely considered to be a social construct, some researchers argue that the effects of racism and systemic oppression have transformed this label into something more tangible.
 Different racial groups confer unique advantages and disadvantages depending on the context with which they are analyzed.
 Inequalities experienced by communities have the potential to be passed down through generations, creating a positive feedback loop that results in poorer health outcomes.
 Those subjected to racism are more vulnerable to hypertension, diabetes, and stroke, all of which negatively impact the in utero environment and, therefore, future health of offspring.
 These all pose health risks to the mother and fetus, evident by variations in birth-weight discussed above.

 These ideas seem to support Barker's hypothesis, which claims that the maternal environment is essential for proper fetal growth and health after birth.
 Other research has evaluated the birth weights for U.S.-born black women, African-born black women, and U.S.-born white women.
 The results indicate a lower average weight for U.S.-born black women, compared to the higher and relative equal averages of African-born black women and U.S-born white women.
 These data suggest there is a biological element of race, and one that may persist throughout life, manifesting as chronic illness in adulthood.
 When these children have their own children, the effects are passed down and the cycle continues.

 The interplay between these social factors, genetic variations, and environmental variables, like prenatal nutrition, still presents many unknowns that must be explored.